 Studentship award holders

-If you are in receipt of a studentship, students may undertake teaching, demonstrating and, subject to the approval of their Department and sponsor, other paid work directly related to their training, provided that the total demand made on their time, including time spent in preparation, does not exceed an average of 6 hours per week.
+If you are in receipt of a studentship, you may undertake teaching, demonstrating and, subject to the approval of their Department and sponsor, other paid work directly related to your training, provided that the total demand made on your time, including time spent in preparation, does not exceed an average of 6 hours per week.